mysensors/NodeManager/README.md

 When contributing with a new sensor follows the same guidelines presented above and proceed with the following steps:
 * Define your class is in a header file named `SensorNAME_OF_THE_SENSOR.h` under the `sensors` directory
 * Implement your sensor inline with the class.
 See `SensorExample.h` or other sensors for more commented examples and details
-* Add your sensor in `examples/Templates/Template.ino`, just after the last sensor
+* Add your sensor in `examples/Templates/Template.ino`, just after the last sensor.
+Ensure your lines are commented out, like the other sensors
-* Add an additional job in the Travis CI configuration file `.travis.yml`
+* Add an additional step for the CI/CD pipeline configured in `.github/workflows/test.yml` for testing out your new code taking inspiration from other sensors.
+The code has to create a new sketch out of the template and uncomment the lines required for your new sensor to be tested
 * Add the sensor's specs in "Add your sensors" and in "Built-in sensors API" of the README.md file
 * Add the name of the class of your sensor in the keywords.txt file

 ## Compatibility

 This version of NodeManager has been tested and is compatible with the following MySensors library:
-* v2.3.0
-* v2.2.0
-* v2.1.1
+* v2.3.2

 You don't necessarily need a NodeManager gateway to interact with a NodeManager node.
 A NodeManager node is fully compatible with any existing gateway you are currently operating with.